murkl/arch-os/modules/installer/README.md

 ```
 module.yaml                     what this Installer is, what it asks, what order it runs in
 module.sh                       what more than one script has to agree about
+requires.sh                     what a machine has to be for this module to be offered on it
-tasks/<id>/task.yaml            what that step is: its stage, needs, conditions and offers
+tasks/@<stage>/<id>/task.yaml   what that step is: its needs, conditions and offers
-tasks/<id>/task.sh              what it does, plus any file it ships with, beside it
+tasks/@<stage>/<id>/task.sh     what it does, plus any file it ships with, beside it
-tasks/<id>/test.sh              optional: how to tell, on the machine, that it took
+tasks/@<stage>/<id>/test.sh     optional: how to tell, on the machine, that it took
 hooks/@<hook>/<id>/hook.yaml    a moment Oak runs itself, rather than as part of the work
 hooks/@<hook>/<id>/hook.sh      what that step does, where its yaml does not say so itself
 data/                           the tables a language and a country are looked up in